hcwilhelm/ElevatorControlSystem/Readme.md

 Commands witch can be send to the ElevatorActor

 ```
-* PickUp command (signal a new ride from floor to floor)
+* PickUp command (enqueu a new ride from floor to floor)
 * Status command (query elevator state)
 * Step command (force the elevator to move one step)
 ```